Parliament debates use of live facial recognition by police

 19/11/2024 | UK Government

-In a speech on Tuesday, 19 November 2024, at the National Police Chiefs' Council (NPCC) and Association of Police and Crime Commissioners (APCC), UK Home Secretary Yvette Cooper set out her plans to deliver significant policing reforms, including a new National Centre of Policing to harness new technology and forensics with the aim of ensuring police forces are better equipped to tackle crime.
+In a speech on Tuesday, 19 November 2024, hosted by the National Police Chiefs' Council (NPCC) and Association of Police and Crime Commissioners (APCC), UK Home Secretary Yvette Cooper set out her plans to deliver significant policing reforms, including a new National Centre of Policing to harness new technology and forensics with the aim of ensuring police forces are better equipped to tackle crime.

-Dame Diana called for a careful examination of the support needed from the government and Parliament to regulate LFR technology while safeguarding against potential abuses.
+During the debate, Dame Diana called for a careful examination of the support needed from the government and Parliament to regulate LFR technology while safeguarding against potential abuses.

 The use of LFR has drawn criticism, with MPs raising concerns over the technology's impact on marginalised communities, particularly regarding potential misidentification and the absence of a legal framework to ensure transparency and accountability in its use.